Our Problem-Framing Template (Free Download)

 Here are the steps Mightybytes employs to help clients identify and accurately frame their problems.
-We can typically get through a workshop in about a half-day.
+We can typically get through a workshop in about a half-day, though pre- and post-workshop activities take much longer.
 You may need additional prompts if your attendees are hesitant or uncomfortable speaking in front of a group.
 You may also need additional time if there are vastly differing opinions about problem details.

 1. Pre-Workshop Research, Preparation, Planning